portsbuild/portsbuild/README.md

 * ZendOptimizer - unsupported on FreeBSD
 * mod_ruid2 - unsupported on FreeBSD

 ### Currently known issues and limitations
-* BIND (named) does not restart after adding a domain on 9.3 due to startup script location in /etc/rc.d/ instead of /usr/local/etc/rc.d/ (DirectAdmin limitation)
+* BIND (named) does not restart after adding a domain due to the startup script located in /etc/rc.d/ instead of /usr/local/etc/rc.d/ (DirectAdmin limitation)
-* PHP-FPM does not restart after adding a user due to startup script being called "php-fpm" instead of "php-fpmXX" (XX= 55, 56, 70, 71, etc.) (DirectAdmin limitation)
+* PHP-FPM does not restart after adding a user due to startup script being called "php-fpm" instead of "php-fpmXX" (XX= 74, 80, 82, etc.) (DirectAdmin limitation)
 * Only one instance of PHP can be installed through ports/packages (afaik).
 An alternative approach will be to compile the second PHP instance manually via a tarball (credit for this idea goes to wattie).
 This will be implemented into PortsBuild once testing is complete.

 ### Changes from DA/CB defaults